Deputy Assistant to President Trump for Domestic Policy

 President, Gerald Huff Fund for Humanity

 Dr. Gisèle Huff is president of the Gerald Huff Fund for Humanity.
-Dr. Huff served as San Francisco University High School’s director of development for twelve years, and the Executive Director for the Jaquelin Hume Foundation, where her return on investment for launching blended learning is legendary.
+Dr. Huff served as San Francisco University High School’s director of development for twelve years, and the Executive Director for the Jaquelin Hume Foundation.
 Her policy proficiency includes the Advisory Board for Harvard University’s Program on Education Policy, the advisory committee for the National Charter School Research Project at the Center on Reinventing Public Education, and the Executive Committee of the Digital Learning Council.

 President and CEO of Goodwill Industries of Greater New York and Northern New Jersey

-Katy Gaul-Stigge is the President and CEO of Goodwill Industries of Greater New York and Northern New Jersey, Inc., serving individuals with disabilities and other barriers to connect to employment.
-Prior to Goodwill, Gaul-Stigge led workforce and human service initiatives in key city-wide agencies in her 14 years of city service.
-She gained national attention for developing Mayor de Blasio’s Career Pathways strategy as the Executive Director of the Mayor’s Office of Workforce Development.
-Gaul-Stigge was also Assistant Commissioner at New York City’s Small Business Services (SBS) where she expanded anti-poverty programs for working New Yorkers.
+Katy Gaul-Stigge is the President and CEO of Goodwill Industries of Greater New York and Northern New Jersey, Inc., serving individuals with disabilities and other barriers to employment.
+Gaul-Stigge previously led workforce and human service initiatives in key city-wide agencies for 14 years.
+She developed Mayor de Blasio’s Career Pathways strategy as the Executive Director of the Mayor’s Office of Workforce Development, and was also Assistant Commissioner at New York City’s Small Business Services (SBS).

 Former White House, Treasury Task Force Leader on Sustainable Businesses

-John Belluomini is a global business leader who has worked with and led teams for the US Treasury Department, the White House office of Social Innovation, KPMG, Merrill Lynch, SAP, and Oracle.
-Belluomini was selected by the White House Office of Social Innovation, US Secretary of State Office, and the San Francisco Federal Reserve to join four separate task forces focusing on the creation of new sustainable businesses.
-His expertise in sustainable business has been shaped by his work with The Clinton Global Initiative, The Council on Foundations, Milken Institute, Aspen Institute, White House Forum on Business and Social Innovation and a wide range of other influential organizations.
+John Belluomini is a business leader who has worked with and led teams for the US Treasury Department, the White House office of Social Innovation, KPMG, Merrill Lynch, SAP, and Oracle.
+Belluomini was selected by the White House Office of Social Innovation and the San Francisco Federal Reserve to join four task forces on the creation of sustainable businesses.
+His expertise in sustainable business was shaped by his work with The Clinton Global Initiative, The Council on Foundations, Milken Institute, Aspen Institute and other organizations.

 Next Generation Leader, Humanity Forward Advisory Board